Political positions of the Republican Party (United States): School prayer

-The Republican Party supports school prayer, which has been banned in public schools ever since Engel v.
+The Republican Party supports school-sanctioned school prayer, which has been banned in public schools ever since Engel v.
 Vitale.
 They have continued to challenge such decisions for pushing Christianity out of America's public schools.
 Many also support the right of teachers to teach creationism or intelligent design alongside evolution to public school students.

 Foreign policy issues

 In modern times, the Republican Party has been militaristic and nationalistic in its foreign policy.
-Republicans, in general, tend to be more pro-military than their Democrat counterparts, however, the factions of the Republican party do not see eye-to-eye on this.
+Republicans, in general, tend to be more pro-military than their Democratic counterparts, however, the factions of the Republican party do not see eye-to-eye on this.
 Neoconservative Republicans and subscribers to other such ideologies tend to advocate for a more interventionist foreign policy, a bigger military, and using the military to promote American values around the world, while the more libertarian and paleoconservative factions of the party advocate for non-interventionism.
 Libertarian Republicans call for less government spending on defense, but paleoconservatives usually are pro-strong national defense, and therefore sometimes are in favor of more defense spending.

 Republicans supported Woodrow Wilson's call for American entry into World War I in 1917, complaining only that he was too slow to go to war.
 Republicans in 1919 opposed his call for entry into the League of Nations.
 A majority supported the League with reservations; a minority opposed membership on any terms.
 Republicans sponsored world disarmament in the 1920s, and isolationism in the 1930s.
 Most Republicans staunchly opposed intervention in World War II until the Japanese attack on Pearl Harbor in 1941.
 By 1945, however, internationalists became dominant in the party which supported the Cold War policies such as the Truman Doctrine, the Marshall Plan, and NATO.